katiestar99/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 Starting in Python 2.6, strings gained a method called ``format()`` to put strings together.
-However, one commonly used feature of ``format()`` wasn't added until Python 2.7, so you need to remember not to use it in Ansible code:
+However, one commonly used feature of ``format()`` wasn't added until Python 2.7, so you need to remember not to use it in Assible code:

 .. code-block:: python